filecoin-project/filecoin-docs/docs/about-filecoin/why-filecoin.md

 ### Useful blockchain

-In Filecoin, miners are rewarded for providing storage, not for performing wasteful computations.
+In Filecoin, storage providers are rewarded for providing storage, not for performing wasteful computations.
 Filecoin secures its blockchain using proof of file replication and proof of storage over time.
 It doesn’t rely on energy-intensive proof-of-work schemes like other blockchains.
 Miners are incentivized to amass hard drives and put them to use by storing files.
 Filecoin doesn’t incentivize hoarding of graphics cards or application-specific integrated circuits for the sole purpose of mining.

 ### Provides storage to other blockchains